 There is not usually an upper limit, but most companies ask that you speak to one of their consultants to authorise any transfers over a certain amount, such as £15,000.
 You may also need additional forms of ID to send larger amounts.

 There may be a lower limit, so it’s important to check if you’re only planning to send smaller sums.
 If the sum you need to send is below minimum thresholds, you may need to use your bank.

 To send money to another country, you will need to do the following:

 Have the funds available in your bank account

 Have the account details you wish to send the money to

 Transfer your money for the best exchange rate and lowest transfer fees

-The length of time can vary depending on the money transfer company, but common timescales include:
+The length of time can vary depending on the money transfer company and where you are sending the money, but likely timescales include:

 Some companies let you transfer money from one of the following: